-G.8.8.
-A Transportation Management Plan (TMP) for the Carolina North project shall be prepared concurrently with the preparation and update of each Short Range Transportation Plan mandated by Section G.8.10.
-The first Transportation Management Plan shall be submitted to the Town Manager in December 2009.
-The Transportation Management Plans will be reviewed by the Town Manager, who may suggest changes to existing and proposed programs or may suggest additional programs.
+- a.
+A Transportation Management Plan (TMP) for the Carolina North projectProject shall be prepared concurrently with the preparation and update of each Short Range Transportation Plan mandated by Section G.8.10.
+The first Transportation Management PlanSRTP.
+The first TMP shall be submitted to the Town Manager in December 2009.
+The Transportation Management PlansTMPs will be reviewed by the Town Manager, who may suggest changes to existing and proposed programs or may suggest additional programs.
 The Plans may also be amended to reflect the development of alternative transportation programs.
-Each TMP shall include:

-- 1) Designation of an overall Transportation Coordinator for the Carolina North project; - 2) Designation of Transportation Coordinators for each building with the Carolina North project; - 3) Quantifiable transportation mode split goals and objectives; - 4) Provisions for disseminating transit and ridesharing information; - 5) Provisions for disseminating other alternative transportation information; - 6) Descriptions of programs designed to encourage greater use of alternative modes of transportation and an assessment of the anticipated impact of these programs; - 7) A mode split survey of employees, students, residents, and visitors to the Carolina North project; and

-8) A parking utilization survey of employees, students, residents, and visitors to the Carolina North project.
+Each TMP shall include: - 1) Designation of an overall Transportation Coordinator for the Carolina North project Project; - Designation of Transportation Coordinators for each building with the Carolina North project Project; - 3) Quantifiable transportation mode split goals and objectives: - 4) Provisions for disseminating transit and ridesharing information; - 5) Provisions for disseminating other alternative transportation information; - 6) Descriptions of programs designed to encourage greater use of alternative modes of transportation and an assessment of the anticipated impact of these programs: - A mode split survey of employees, students, residents, and visitors to the Carolina North project; and Project; - 8) A parking utilization survey of employees, students, residents, and visitors to the Carolina North project.
+Project.